Sautéed pasta, vegetables and minced meat with thyme

-Here I proposed with fusilli although, generally fits best with the shells; and wishing, why not, it could serve with brown rice
+Here I proposed it with fusilli even if, in general it goes best with shells; and if you want, why not, you could serve it with brown rice

 (I did it: excellent!).

-Given the variety of vegetables that come into this preparation, everyone has the choice to put or remove something: if you do not like garlic, maybe increase the onion or replace it with two shallots; and if the onion is not to liking, instead abound with garlic.
+Given the variety of vegetables that go into this preparation, everyone has the choice to put or remove something: if you don't like garlic, maybe increase the onion or replace it with two shallots; and if the onion is not to your liking, add the garlic instead.

-The important thing is that the vegetables sian so many and so many colors: although the kitchen is LIGHT, The table should get the joy.
+The important thing is that the vegetables are many and of many colors: even if the cuisine is LIGHT, The table should get the joy.

 And now, gathered the ingredients, let's start cooking!

 |short pasta, like penne or shells||g||50|

 |cayenne pepper (or hot pepper and paprika)||pinch (made with three fingers)||1|

 |EVO oil to flavor the end||ct||1|